100% Risk Free

 Products > Accessories > Video Extensometers

-Digital Image Correlation (DIC) has quickly become the preferred method for non-contact strain measurement in the material testing industry.
+Video Extensometers with Digital Image Correlation (DIC) have quickly become the preferred method for non-contact strain measurement in the material testing industry.
 A camera and computer system combined with pixel recognition software algorithms can accurately measure strain in a variety of applications including tensile testing.
 Strain is the measure of deformation that a material experiences while under stress (force) over time (t) and is represented in distance units, usually (mm).

-The Universal Grip Company has teamed up with Sobriety s.r.o. to offer the Universal Video Extensometer (UVE).
-The UVE is a modular and flexible software + hardware offering for solving a wide array of strain-based material testing applications.
-The UVE video extensometer can be integrated with most modern Universal Testing Machines including the I-brand, M-brand, T-brand, and also the Japanese and European UTM brands.
-The UVE can also be used as a stand-alone system or on a home-brew DAQ setup.
+The Universal Grip Company has developed the Universal Video Extensometer (UVE) compatible with any brand of tensile testing machine.
+The system is modular and flexible with a complete software & hardware offering for solving a wide array of strain-based material testing applications.
+The video extensometer can be integrated with most modern Universal Testing Machines including the Instron, Galdabini, MTS, Tinius Olsen, Shimadzu, & Zwick/Roelle.
+As long as the machine has an extensometer data input, we can help configure the correct electrical signal and plug to integrate with the machine.
+The video extensometer can also be used as a stand-alone system or as an R&D system for true strain measurement on other applications .

 Why Use a Video Extensometer?